 Students are able to undertake a research project under the supervision of a Yale professor.
 The project is meant to allow students the opportunity to expand and develop their understanding of a particular challenge or question in their area of focus, or to pursue an academic question in another discipline or disciplines with any Yale University professor.

-Students may also enroll in electives, including EMBA electives, Yale SOM and Yale University electives, or SNOCs offered through the Global Network for Advanced Management.
+Students may also enroll in electives, including EMBA Thursday evening electives, Yale SOM and Yale University electives, and SNOCs offered through the Global Network for Advanced Management.

-EMBA electives A small portfolio of electives are customized and taught in a format specifically for EMBA students.
+EMBA Thursday evening electives A small portfolio of electives are customized and taught in a format specifically for EMBA students.
 These may also be taken to fulfill the self-directed study option.
-Students will receive information about electives from the EMBA program team.
+Students will receive information about electives from the EMBA program office.

 Small network online courses (SNOCs) SNOCs, or Small Network Online Courses, are electives delivered virtually by a Global Network for Advanced Management member school.
 Students must apply to and be accepted by the instructor of the SNOC.
 Details for the application process can be found on the SOM course directory.
 SNOCs are open to students from across the Global Network.
 Students log in through an online platform and participate in video conferencing for synchronous lectures and discussions.
 Students collaborate on team projects, developing virtual teamwork skills, and benefit from cross-cultural perspectives in lectures and discussions.